dltxio/nestjs-template/README.md

 dist/ - the build folder
 node_nodules/ - downloadrd 3rd part deps
 src/
-    accounts/ - example of an entity that has controller, module, service and references a DTO services/ - external connectors e.g. DTOs and APIs utils/ - common reusable components e.g. Nest validators and interceptors app.module.ts - entry point to the Nest app that defines the dependency injections interfacts.ts - global file of TS interfaces main.ts - nest setup including swagger config mocks.ts - mocked external classes used in tests test/ - contains end to end tests
+    users/ - example of an entity that has controller, module, service and references a DTO services/ - external connectors e.g. DTOs and APIs utils/ - common reusable components e.g. Nest validators and interceptors app.module.ts - entry point to the Nest app that defines the dependency injections tokens.ts - global file of token strings to reference injectable services main.ts - nest setup including swagger config mocks.ts - mocked external classes used in tests test/ - contains end to end tests